jkeifer/410Labs/Lab3/README.md

 distance apart, you can choose which to use.
 Start your line with the northern-most point (measured using the CRS of the centroids FC).

-Perhaps a dict of point geometry objects would be good for this exercise...Remember that point geometry objects have methods that may prove useful.
+Remember that point geometry objects have methods that may prove useful.
 You must use geometry objects for this task.
 Do not use any toolbox tools that might do something similar.

 Once you have constructed your line object, use `CopyFeatures_management()` to output your line as a feature class in data.gdb.
+Additionally, have your script print the length of your line; record this length and add it at the top of your script in the intro comments like:

+    # Line length: <your line's length>

 **Import the Text Point Features**